rolyataylor2/GPT_Chatbot_Multiuser/README.md

 2. Set up the necessary configuration files, including:

    - `key_openai.txt`: Provide your OpenAI API key in this file.
+   - `gpt_scripts`: Create a directory named `gpt_scripts` and place the GPT scripts (in .txt format) inside it.

 3. Configure the script by providing the required command-line arguments:

-   - `--user`: Specify the username of the person making the inquiry.
+   - `-user`: Specify the username of the person interacting with the chatbot.
-   - `--save-chat`: Specify the name of the chat log to be saved.
+   - `-savechat`: Specify the name of the chat log to be saved and continued from.
-   - `--save-kb`: Specify the KBs to which this conversation should be saved.
+   - `-savekb`: Specify the KBs to be updated with new text.
+   - `-saveuser`: Specify the user profile to save to.
-   - `--known-users`: Define the profiles the chatbot can access.
+   - `-knownusers`: Define the profiles that the chatbot is aware of (comma-separated).
-   - `--known-kb`: Specify the KBs the chatbot can search.
+   - `-knownkbs`: Specify the KBs the chatbot can access (comma-separated).
-   - `--action`: Specify the type of action dialog for the bot to be loaded from
+   - `-action`: Specify the type of action to be taken from the gpt_actions directory (default: General_Chat).
-   - `--lang`: Specify the language to use.
+   - `-lang`: Specify the language the bot should use (default: English).
-   - `--persona`: Specify the personality of the chatbot.
+   - `-persona`: Specify how the bot should behave based on the script in the gpt_personas directory (default: ReflectiveJournalingBot).
+   - `-topic`: Set a topic to talk about (default: empty).
-   - `--topic`: Specify the topic of conversation.
+   - `-say`: Specify what to say to the bot.

    Example usage:
    ```
-   python This_Script.py --user=Taylor
-      --save-chat=AI_Taylor_Private
-      --save-kb=AI_Taylor_Private
-      --save-profile=Taylor_Private
-      --known-profiles=Taylor_Private,Taylor_Public
-      --known-kb=AI_Taylor_Private,AI_Taylor_Public
-      --lang=english
-      --AI-Personality=ReflectiveJournalingBot
-      --lang=english
-      --topic=economic_concerns
-      --action=general_chat
-      "Hello my name is Taylor"
+   python chat.py -user Taylor
+      -savechat Taylor-AI-Conversation
+      -savekb Taylor-private
+      -saveuser Taylor-private
+      -knownusers Taylor-private,Taylor-public
+      -knownkbs kbone,kbtwo,kbthree
+      -action General_Chat
+      -lang English
+      -persona ReflectiveJournalingBot
+      -topic ''
+      -say "Hello bot!
+Nice to see you!"
    ```

 4. Run the script by executing the following command: